-This study is mainly seeking to explore the participant’ awareness of DM, and the awareness of the importance of a healthy lifestyle (diet and physical activity) and its impact on their health from a financial and therapeutic point of view.
+This study explored participant awareness of DM and the importance of a healthy lifestyle (diet and physical activity) and its impact on their health from a financial and therapeutic point of view.
 The main past medical history among participants is diabetes with other cardiovascular diseases.
-Since diabetes is associated with many comorbidities, the recommendation for individuals including a healthy lifestyle and maintaining the HbA1c levels below 7.0%[25].
+Since diabetes is associated with many comorbidities, it is recommended that individuals maintain a healthy lifestyle and HbA1c levels below 7.0%[25].
 The International Expert Committee recommended that persons with HbA1c level between 6.0 and 6.5% were at particularly high risk and might be considered for diabetes prevention interventions[26,27].
-As mentioned under results, the HbA1c score got worse instead of improving during the treatment course, which reflected some defect in the chain of treatment.
-UKPDS and Diabetes DCCT-demonstrated that improving HbA1c by 1% for diabetic patient cuts 25% of micro-vascular complications risk[28].
-In addition to other research which has also shown that people with type 2 diabetes who reduce their HbA1c level by 1% are 19% less likely to suffer cataract, 16% are less likely to suffer heart failure and 43% are less likely to suffer amputation or death due to peripheral vascular disease[29,30].
-Diabetic patients must be encouraged to lose weight and to be more physically fit and to follow a healthy diet and active lifestyle to minimize their risk of complications and increase their quality of life.
+As mentioned in results, HbA1c score worsened instead of improving during the treatment course, which reflected some defect in the chain of treatment.
+United Kingdom Prospective Diabetes Study and Diabetes Control and Complications Trial demonstrated that improving HbA1c by 1% for diabetic patient cuts micro-vascular complications risk by 25%[28].
+In addition to other research that has also shown that people with type 2 diabetes who reduce their HbA1c level by 1% are 19% less likely to suffer cataract, 16% are less likely to suffer heart failure and 43% are less likely to suffer amputation or death due to peripheral vascular disease[29,30].
+Diabetic patients must be encouraged to lose weight, be more physically fit, and follow a healthy diet and active lifestyle to minimize their risk of complications and increase their quality of life.
 A high BMI score is associated with substantially shorter healthy and chronic disease-free life expectancy.
-Physical inactivity identified globally as the fourth leading risk factor for mortality.
+Physical inactivity has been identified globally as the fourth leading risk factor for mortality.
 It becomes increasingly important to identify high-risk populations and to implement strategies to delay or prevent diabetes onset[31].
 It is recommended to all individuals with diabetes to have physical activity as part of the therapy plan[32].
 The recommendation is to exercise at least 150 min/wk.
-It is recommended to do at least 30 min of moderate or vigorous physical activity 5 d of the week, or to lose weight or maintain weight loss, they might need to do 60 min or more of physical activity 5 d of the week[33].
+It is recommended to do at least 30 min of moderate or vigorous physical activity 5 d of the week.
+To lose weight or maintain weight loss, they might need to do 60 min or more of physical activity 5 d/week[33].